jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

   the test passes. :ref:`logical_nand<test_logical_nand>` returns

   - :green:`True`, if the second input is :red:`False`
-  - :red:`False`, if the above condition is not met
+  - :red:`False`, if the above condition is NOT met
   - the :ref:`logical negation<test_logical_negation>` of the second input so far

 * I add another :ref:`assertion<what is an assertion?>`, for the case when the first input is :red:`False` and the second input is :green:`True`, to :ref:`test_logical_nand` in ``test_binary.py``